Skip to main content

 aws s3 ls s3://<bucket>/<backup-manager-service-instance-id>

-This command lists files which the name follows the format <backup-manager-service-instance-id>-<timestamp>.json.
+This command lists the metadata files, each file looks like <backup-manager-service-instance-id>-<timestamp>.json.
 Each .json file is the metadata about a base backup.
 Since we are restoring to the latest available point-in-time, get the name of the backup with most recent timestamp.

 The name of the base backup (Backup ID) is the name of the file without .json.